.jpg)

 The Company and The Context

-European group expansion made building a talent pipeline urgent
+The group's expansion made building a talent pipeline urgent

 Business needs were colliding with HR operational capacity